|

 clothes."
 The logo disappeared and was no longer visible.

-just touched by the Guard," a reporter confirmed calmly, which was a
+a reporter said calmly, which was a

 11. As Bri entered the